bdunaisky/MECH105-Algorithms/Simpsons-Rule/README.md

 I = Simpson(x,y)
 `

+Where:
-Where I is the value outputed as the integral, x is a vector of equally spaced independent variable, and y is the vector of fuction values with respect to x.
-Both vectors must be the same length.
+- I is the value outputed as the integral
+- x is a vector of equally spaced independent variable
+- y is the vector of fuction values with respect to x.
+Both vectors must be the same length

 ### Example Use
 ```